vRP-Official-Developers/dunko_vrp/README.md

 - Removed EssentialMode as it's no longer needed
 - Removed "names-client.lua" from CustomScripts __resource.lua
 - Removed vrp_court as it's no longer needed

-Updated server.cfg to have everything you need in it.